shanjcu/web-framework/docs/jcu-customisations/iconography.md

 `.icon-emailalt`, which you can access as `.icon-email2` in the version JCU is using.
 See the [webhostinghub-glyphs.css](https://github.com/gustavohenke/webhostinghub-glyphs/blob/master/css/webhostinghub-glyphs.css) file for the correct names.
+All icons will be present in each; it's just a case of determining the correct class name to use.
 {% endcallout %}

 Icons should be specified using a `<span>` element, in the manner shown.
 Other examples in some documentation may use an `<i>` element but JCU systems should